-Orbital positions referring to different days are separated by tick marks in Figure 2.
-In the interval [t{last} -72 h, t{last}], stemming from the two to three 3-day arcs (green and magenta lines), 288 orbital positions (3x96 positions/day) are used as pseudo-observations in an orbit determination process to generate an orbital arc of 72 hours length ending at the epoch of the last observation.
-The parameters of this orbit determination process differ from those of the green and magenta 3-day solutions: the six osculating elements referring to the first observation epoch and the full nine empirical parameters of the ECOM are estimated, but no pulses are set up.
-The resulting orbits in the time interval [t{last} -24 h, t{last} +24 h] are stored and made available in the SP3-format of the IGS.
+Orbital positions referring to different days are separated by tick marks in Fig. 2.
+In the interval $[t{last} - 72 \text{ h}, t{last}]$, stemming from the two to three 3-day arcs (green and magenta lines), 288 orbital positions (3 × 96 positions/day) are used as pseudo-observations in an orbit determination process to generate an orbital arc of 72 h length ending at the epoch of the last observation.
+The parameters

+Fig. 2 Origin of orbit positions in the old CODE ultra-rapid product (here a solution for $t{\rm last}=18$ UTC).
+Green: orbital positions originating from most recent two complete CODE rapid 3-day solutions; Magenta: most recent long-arc orbit solution based on the two most recent daily rapid normal equation files and the normal equation file from the (un-)complete current day; Red: composed orbit arcs from parameter estimation processes (green and magenta) used as the basis to fit the long arc; Black: orbit arc fitted into the orbit positions from the recent rapid and ultra-rapid solutions (red) used to extract the submitted ultra-rapid orbit including the beginning of the orbit prediction of this orbit determination process differ from those of the green and magenta 3-day solutions: The six osculating elements referring to the first observation epoch and the full nine empirical parameters of the ECOM are estimated, but no pulses are set up.
+The resulting orbits in the time interval $[t{\text{last}} - 24 \text{ h}, t{\text{last}} + 24 \text{ h}]$ are stored and made available in the SP3-format of the IGS.